-Whether you're walking into a ski shop for the first time or a seasoned skier in need of a quiver update, selecting the perfect pair of skis can be more formidable than navigating a steep, crusty mogul field on skis that are all wrong.
+Whether you’re ordering skis online, walking into a ski shop for the first time or a seasoned skier in need of a quiver update, selecting the perfect pair of skis can be more formidable than navigating a steep, icy mogul field on skis that are all wrong.
 With almost as many considerations as there are options out there, we went straight to the source—the ski manufacturers themselves, otherwise known as the most knowledgeable people in the industry who live to ski and vice versa—for tips on what to keep in mind when buying skis.

 For each question, we picked a handful of our favorite answers across ski brands.

 Q: In your opinion, what’s the number one most important consideration when buying skis?

 A: Where do you ski MOST of the time?
 As in, where do you spend 80–90 percent of your time?
 This is where the average skier should focus their attention so that they are happy with their purchase. —HEAD

 A: You should know going into a shop what your skiing personality is.
 Of course you should know your skill level, but the type of skier you are varies in how you ski the mountain.
 Do you like to charge fast and carve turns on groomers?
 Do you like to take a more surfy, bouncy approach to the terrain or do you simply just want to ski down and feel confident in any condition?
 Every model of ski has a certain personality and you need to find that ski that fits your skiing personality. —Line Skis, Full Tilt Boots